japila-books/spark-sql-internals/docs/UnsafeFixedWidthAggregationMap.md

 `UnsafeFixedWidthAggregationMap` is <<creating-instance, created>> when:

-* `HashAggregateExec` physical operator is requested to <<HashAggregateExec.md#createHashMap, create a new UnsafeFixedWidthAggregationMap>> (when `HashAggregateExec` physical operator is requested to <<HashAggregateExec.md#doProduceWithKeys, generate the Java source code for "produce" path in Whole-Stage Code Generation>>)
+* `HashAggregateExec` physical operator is requested to [create a new UnsafeFixedWidthAggregationMap](physical-operators/HashAggregateExec.md#createHashMap) (when `HashAggregateExec` physical operator is requested to [generate the Java source code for "produce" path in Whole-Stage Code Generation](physical-operators/HashAggregateExec.md#doProduceWithKeys))

-* `TungstenAggregationIterator` is <<spark-sql-TungstenAggregationIterator.md#hashMap, created>> (when `HashAggregateExec` physical operator is requested to <<HashAggregateExec.md#doExecute, execute>> in traditional / non-Whole-Stage-Code-Generation execution path)
+* `TungstenAggregationIterator` is <<spark-sql-TungstenAggregationIterator.md#hashMap, created>> (when `HashAggregateExec` physical operator is requested to [execute](physical-operators/HashAggregateExec.md#doExecute) in traditional / non-Whole-Stage-Code-Generation execution path)

 [[internal-registries]]
 .UnsafeFixedWidthAggregationMap's Internal Properties (e.g. Registries, Counters and Flags)